Festa Junina in Brazil – Traditional Church Fairs: Vocabulary & Facts

 Festa Junina Food

-Here are the most traditional food:
+Here is the most traditional food:

 - Aipim e batata doce com melado: steamed cassava and sweet potato with molasses